How Long Does the Landscape Design/Build Process Take?

 If they plan it out far enough in advance and give us the right information upfront, we can generally have their whole project finished in about 6 weeks.

 The truth is the only two factors that hinder the design/build process for us are: not telling us your budget upfront and not knowing how you want to spend your time in your landscape.
-Giving any landscape design/build company this information on the initial site visit will ensure a quick, smooth design build process.
+Giving any landscape design/build company this information on the initial site visit will ensure a quick, smooth design-build process.

 How Long Does it Take to Create a Landscape Design Plan?

 When you first start searching for a landscape design company, you probably already have a vision of the activities you will want to enjoy in your yard.
 Always discuss this with your landscape designer!
 (A good one will ask you from the very beginning.)
-Our goal is to give you the outdoor living space you want within the parameters you set.

 For basic installations, you can expect to spend 5-10 percent of your home's value — if your home is worth $500,000 you will probably aim for a budget of $20,000-$50,000.
-For more labor intensive installations, such as outdoor kitchens, grade changes, gazebos, pergolas and precise work, you can expect to spend up to 10-15 percent of your home’s value.
+For more labor-intensive installations, such as outdoor kitchens, grade changes, gazebos, pergolas and precise work, you can expect to spend up to 10-15 percent of your home’s value.

-Outback designs landscapes all year round.
-Once the initial site visit is complete, it will take 3-4 weeks for the landscape designer to complete your design, so if you are hoping to have the installation completed in spring, you need to contact your designer as early in the year as possible — specifically January, February and March.
+Therefore, if you hope to have the installation completed in spring, you need to contact your designer as early in the year as possible—specifically, in January, February and March.

 If you have a clear idea of both your needs and your budget, you’ll start this phase knowing exactly what you can afford and which features you must have in order to make the installation work for you.